 Upon completion of the program, students will be able to:

-- Assess individual and community need for health education and promotion;
+- Assess individual and community needs for health education and promotion;

-- Identify health behavior principles and theories as they apply to health promotion;
+- Apply health behavior principles and theories as they apply to health promotion;

 - Implement health promotion strategies, interventions, and programs; and

 - Conduct evaluation and research related to health promotion.

 Click here to download the Program Policy Statement, which covers admission requirements, curriculum information, the comprehensive exam requirement, internship and research project guidelines, financial aid, and other policy issues.

 Students will be admitted to the program based upon enrollment availability and their ability to meet the following entrance requirements.